Seravo/docs/_posts/2015-10-10-configure-ssh.md

     User: example-site
     Pass: 123456abcdefgh

 **Note: Use your own credentials instead of these.
-These won't work!**
+These are just an example and won't work!**
 ### Configuring SSH

 We advice you to use ```.ssh/config``` file for easier ssh management.
 Add following lines to your config: